Tourneau

-Tourneau, LLC, is a luxury watch retailer established in 1900 and based in the United States.
-In 2018 Tourneau was purchased by the European retailer, Bucherer AG.
+Tourneau, LLC is a luxury watch retailer established in 1900 and based in the United States.
+In 2018 Tourneau was purchased by the European retailer, Bucherer.
 The company carries over 8,000 styles of men’s and women’s watches from nearly 40 luxury brands.
 Tourneau also sells certified pre-owned watches; offering a trade-in program for upgrading watch styles.

 History

 In 1900, the Tourneau family established a watch selling business in the Russian Empire, fleeing to Paris after the Revolution before emigrating to New York City in 1924.
 The Tourneau brothers opened a small dressmaking shop, with a watch counter, in the Berkshire Place Hotel.
 They followed this with the company's first full shop at Madison Avenue and 49th Street in 1930.
 In 1940 a second location was founded in the Pennsylvania Hotel across from Penn Station.
-The first west coast store was opened during the 1990s in the South Coast Plaza mall in Costa Mesa.
+The first West Coast store was opened during the 1990s in the South Coast Plaza mall in Costa Mesa.